 Meet our fellowship trainers:

 Are you a professional of color who is experienced in nonprofit board service and would like to mentor another professional of color as they gain knowledge and skills to effectively serve our communities?
-Selected mentors will be paired with fellows and expected to meet virtually or in-person with their mentees for one to two hours between each of the six training sessions.
-The 2023 application process will open soon.
+We will pair selected mentors with fellows to meet virtually or in-person with mentees for one to two hours between each of the seven training sessions.

 Check out more of the latest news and stories from the Nonprofit Leadership Center.